Entry rates into higher education

 5. Download the data

-This file includes the following variables: measure, time, time_type, ethnicity, ethnicity_type, geography, value, value_type, numerator and denominator.
+This file contains the following: measure, ethnicity, ethnicity_type, time, time_type, geography, geography_type, geography_code, gender, age, value, value_type, numerator, denominator.